jjmaldonis/Data-Structures-Code/ds/README.md

     single_source_shortest_path(node)
         Returns a touple containing a list with the shortest distance to each other node as well as a dictionary containing each node as keys with the value of each key being the node from which the shortest path came from just before.

+#Hashtable
+##Functions and initialization
+Initialize a new hashtable using ... = Hashtable() Functions include:
+    get_size()
+        Returns the size of the hashtable.
+    get_load()
+        Returns the current load of the hashtable. insert(element)
+        Inserts element into the table.
+Raises an exception if the element is already in there. find(element)
+        Searches for element in the hashtable.
+If the element is found, the position of it is returned; if the element is not found, -1 is returned. print_table()
+        Prints the hashtable for viewing purposes.
+Skips empty cells for clarity purposes.